goodbye boiler room chat, we won't really miss you

 Toxe performing the set that offended techbros worldwide.

-Boiler Room have announced their chatroom will close forever given Facebook's live function has effectively rendered it obsolete.
+Boiler Room has announced its chatroom will close forever given Facebook's live function has effectively rendered it obsolete.
 The chatroom has been a contentious subject in the electronic community for some time now: it became notorious for the sexist comments some viewers would direct at female DJs playing over livestream.

-In the days following the women's sets, the platform vowed to crack down on all "misogyny/transphobia/racism" on their site.
-While trolls are unfortunately inevitable, their efforts did produce a slightly more comfortable space.
+In the days following the women's sets, the platform vowed to crack down on all "misogyny/transphobia/racism" on its site.
+While trolls are unfortunately inevitable, its efforts did produce a slightly more comfortable space.